xenia-e/Pewlett-Hackard-Analysis/README.md

 SELECT COUNT(me.emp_no)
 FROM mentorship_eligibility as me;
 ```
 3. To understand the situation with mentors and retiring employees clearer I suggest  comparing data on mentor count and retiring titles count to analyze it side by side.
+(It is essential to use LEFT JOIN in the second query.
+This will allow us to see that some retiring titles have no eligible mentors)

 ```
 -- COUNT THE NUMBER OF ELIGIBLE MENTORS FOR EACH TITLE